 Oakdale is a somewhat small city located in the state of Louisiana.
 With a population of 7,710 people and two constituent neighborhoods, Oakdale is the 63rd largest community in Louisiana.

-Oakdale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Oakdale isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Oakdale are a mix of both white- and blue-collar jobs.
 Overall, Oakdale is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Oakdale who work in sales jobs (11.37%), office and administrative support (11.16%), and maintenance occupations (8.92%).
+There are especially a lot of people living in Oakdale who work in office and administrative support (13.62%), sales jobs (11.06%), and healthcare (8.66%).

-The per capita income in Oakdale in 2010 was $15,169, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
-This equates to an annual income of $60,676 for a family of four.
+The per capita income in Oakdale in 2010 was $15,060, which is low income relative to Louisiana and the nation.
+This equates to an annual income of $60,240 for a family of four.
 However, Oakdale contains both very wealthy and poor people as well.

 The most common language spoken in Oakdale is English.
 Other important languages spoken here include Spanish and French.